torognes/vsearch/README.md

 If you want to use VSEARCH in [Galaxy](https://usegalaxy.org/), there is now a Galaxy wrapper for VSEARCH in the Galaxy tool shed: https://toolshed.g2.bx.psu.edu/view/iuc/vsearch/

+## Debian package

+There is now a [vsearch](https://packages.debian.org/sid/vsearch) package in [Debian](https://www.debian.org/), thanks to the [Debian Med](https://www.debian.org/devel/debian-med/) team.
+The example/test data is available in a separate [vsearch-data](https://packages.debian.org/sid/science/vsearch-data) package.

 ## Download and install

 The latest releases of VSEARCH are available [here](https://github.com/torognes/vsearch/releases).